Permits and Licenses

 Please be respectful of other campers keeping a minimum of 1/4 mile between your party and another valid camping permit holder.

-A camping permit is required and may either be obtained online by clicking here, or by coming into or calling the Forest & Parks Department.
+A camping permit is required and may either be obtained online, or by coming into or calling the Forest and Parks Department.
 Permits may be purchased at any time during the calendar year of the intended use dates.

 You may purchase your camping, firewood, or Christmas tree permits online, over-the-counter in the office, or by credit card over the phone.
 There is a $1.50 convenience fee per $50 charged that is retained by the credit card processing provider.